joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

 <div>

-Before you attempt to use any methods or properties on a camera instance, you’ll want to verify that the user has a camera installed.
+Before you attempt to use any methods or properties on a camera instance, you'll want to verify that the user has a camera installed.
 There are two ways to check whether the user has a camera installed: